mogulbaig/java/modifiers.md

-## Access Modifiers

 Access modifiers are used to encapsulate the state of the objects.

-Default access modifiers are package private, as all members are only visible within the same packages.
-Protected access modifiers are also package-private but also allows members to be visible to its subclasses.
+Default access modifiers are package-private, as all members are only visible within the same packages.
+Protected access modifiers are also package-private but also members are visible to their subclasses as well.

-* Public

-* Private

-* Protected

-* Default

 ## Non-Access Modifiers